Study: 94% of new homeowners not sure what a mortgage actually is - The Beaverton

 Analysts who ran the survey have described the situation as confusing and “sad, so very sad”.
 When provided with examples of other simple financial instruments like RRSPs, tax-free savings accounts, or even stocks, most respondents simply shrugged and explained that those were things old people had.

-“Of course I know what a mortgage is!” wrote Kyle Tisdale, 29, the owner of a two-bedroom townhouse, “where do you think I park my car every day?!”
+“Of course I know what a mortgage is!” wrote Kyle Tisdale, 29, the bachelor owner of a two-bedroom townhouse, “where do you think I park my car every day?!”

 Further explanations by survey participants of what mortgages are ranged among the following: